 Salary negotiations are a normal part of the interviewing and hiring process.
+In fact, 84% of employers reported that they expected a negotiation attempt from their candidate.
 But all too often, job applicants — especially younger applicants — struggle to negotiate fair wages in their chosen careers.
 “Gotcha” questions like “what is your expected salary?” can put job applicants on the spot and make salary negotiations harder down the road.

 Top salary negotiation “gotcha” questions?